ManojStaffing/Excel/README.md

 This is Excel Data of a store who is getting orders from different Online Websites Like Amazon, Flipkart, Myntra, Meesho etc.
-This Excel Containing Meaningfull Insights and Dashboard.
+This is Containing Meaningfull Insights and Dashboard.

-**Dashboard Solving Below problems for Analysing Data **
+**Dashboard Solving Below problems for Analysing data**
   1. Comparing Sales and Order Using single Chart
   2. Which Months got Hightest sales and Order from Customers?
   3. Who ordered more Men or Women ?